JHS Pedals: Artist collaborations and documented users

-In 2017, JHS collaborated with BOSS to produce the Boss JB-2, which combines the Boss Blues Driver and JHS Pedals Angry Charlie.
+In 2017, JHS collaborated with BOSS to produce the Boss JB-2 Angry Driver, which combines the Boss BD-2 Blues Driver and JHS Pedals Angry Charlie.

 In 2017, JHS collaborated with Tim Marcus of Milkman Sound to produce the Milkman boost/slap delay.

 In 2019, JHS severed ties with Ryan Adams and stopped production of his signature pedal, the VCR, after Adams was accused of sexual misconduct.
 JHS announced they would be rebranding the remaining pedals to the Space Commander and using the proceeds to support work against sexual abuse and assault.

+In April 2023, JHS, Electro Harmonix and graphic designer, Daniel Danger collaborated and released the Lizard Queen, an octave fuzz pedal inspired by the 1970s A big box version of the Lizard Queen was released and was limited to 1,000 units, 30 of which featured inverse colors.

+In August 2023, JHS partnered with Ross, Inc. to attempt to reissue, licence, produce and sell five new Compressor, Distortion, Chorus, Phaser and Fuzz effect pedals from Ross, Inc's old collection, with the Fuzz pedal having been taken from the fuzz circuitry from Kustom amplifiers, which were made by Ross, Inc. at the time.
+However, after around only one year of production, the Ross line suffered a huge lack of demand, and was discontinued.
+It is uncertain if the line would be revived again by any other manufacturer.

 Pedals: The Musical

 On 13 and 14 March 2021, JHS Pedals debuted Pedals: The Musical, a musical comedy about guitar pedals (starring Josh Scott, Rhett Shull and Nick Loux) as a live YouTube JHS Show event.
 The production specifically focused on the first seven guitar pedals, invented between 1960 and 1970.
 Peter Kirn of CDM said that the production was "not quite Joseph and the Technicolor Dreamcoat so much as its own Red, White and Blaine.
 But it is historically accurate."

 Josh Scott has announced plans for follow-up productions in the vein of Pedals: The Musical including performances focusing on the 70s, the 80s, the 90s, the 2000s, and the 2010s.
 Scott has been quoted saying "We want to do a prequel about the invention of the electric guitar from roughly 1931 through 1960.
 We want to do some straight plays – meaning just acting, no singing – about the lives of inventors like Les Paul, Leo Fender, George Beauchamp.
 All these people that have amazing narratives and stories, I could see us doing this for a long time; I’m pretty committed to it because I think it’s a fantastic avenue for teaching."